MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization.md

 - Minimum RAM (inclusive) allowed to use Peer Caching.
 - Minimum disk size allowed to use Peer Caching.
 - Enable Peer Caching while the device connects via VPN
-- Allow uploads while the device is on battery while under set Battery level
+- Allow uploads when the device is on battery while under the set battery level.